 The church consists of a rectangular nave and a slightly narrower, rectangular chancel on the eastern side.
 On the west side there is a four-sided tower topped with a parapet on corbels and battlement.
 From the side of the nave, it opens with a monumental arch.
+The magnificent romanesque ogival arcade also separates the nave from the chancel.
 The entrance to the nave on the south side is covered with a porch.
 The original two-light window, decorated at the top with a quatrefoil and crowned with trefoil, is placed in the southern wall of the nave.
 In the northern wall of the nave there are stairs to the loft of the rood screen.

 Website britishlistedbuildings.co.uk, Church of St Mary A Grade II Listed Building in Rhoose, Vale of Glamorgan.